oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/KubernetesSetup.md

-- Copy and paste the below SQL instructions into the worksheet (highlighted in red in this image)
+- Copy and paste the below SQL instructions into the worksheet (highlighted in red in the image below)

 ```
 CREATE USER HelidonLabs IDENTIFIED BY H3lid0n_Labs;